ROCm/HIP/docs/understand/programming_model.rst

 *******************************************************************************

-The HIP programming model makes it as easy as reasonably possible to map data-parallel C/C++ algorithms and map them to massively parallel, wide SIMD architectures, such as GPUs.
+The HIP programming model makes it as easy as reasonably possible to map data-parallel C/C++ algorithms to massively parallel, wide SIMD architectures, such as GPUs.
 As a consequence, one needs a basic understanding of the underlying device architecture to make efficient use of HIP and GPGPU (General Purpose Graphics Processing Unit) programming in general.